ARMmbed/mbed-os-example-wifi/README.md

        },
    ```

+   For built-in WiFi, ignore the value of `wifi-shield`

 3. Copy the respective _ignore_ file to `.mbedignore`
    * Copy `esp8266-mbedignore` when using ESP8266 module.
    * Copy `idw01m1-mbedignore` when using [X-NUCLEO-IDW01M1](https://developer.mbed.org/components/X-NUCLEO-IDW01M1/) expansion board.
+   * For built-in WiFi, keep the default `.mbedignore`

 4. Compile and generate binary

    For example, for `GCC`: